raspberrypi/documentation/hardware/raspberrypi/bootmodes/gpio.md

 Once GPIO boot mode is enabled, the Raspberry Pi will no longer boot.
 You must pull up at least one boot mode GPIO pin in order for the Pi to boot.

-Once enabled, the GPIOs are polled in numerical order as follows:
+Once enabled, the GPIOs are allocated to boot modes as follows:

 |Bank 1|Bank2|boot type|
 |:----:|:---:|:-------:|